onflow/flow/docs/content/kitty-items/start.md

 ⚠️  Don't exit this terminal.
 ```

-Open up the link to the testnet faucet page, complete the Captcha challenge, and hit `Create Account`.
+Open up the link to the testnet faucet page, complete the CAPTCHA challenge, and hit `Create Account`.

 > **Note**: This process will take a few seconds.
 You should see a loading indicator confirming your account is being generated.